yast/yast-network/doc/autoinstallation.md

   **Expected Results:**

-  With this configuration autosetup won't write anything because there is no networking section, but as linuxrc network configuration was given, the ifcfg-file exists in the running system.
+With this configuration, autosetup does not write anything because there is no networking section, but as *Linuxrc* network configuration was given, the ifcfg-file exists in the running system.

   ```xml
 # cat /etc/sysconfig/network/ifcfg-eth0